KubeRocketCI/docs/docs/use-cases/custom-pipelines-flow.md

 ---

-title: "Create and Use Custom Tekton Pipelines"
+title: "Create Custom Tekton Pipelines in KubeRocketCI"
-description: "Learn how to create and integrate custom Tekton pipelines in KubeRocketCI to meet unique project requirements, enhancing flexibility and efficiency in development workflows."
+description: "Build and register custom Tekton pipelines in KubeRocketCI: store them in a git repository, wire triggers, and run them for your codebase — a full worked scenario."
 sidebar_label: "Create and Use Custom Tekton Pipelines"

 ---